hawkeyedatatsai/food-sales-predictions/README.md

 ![image](https://user-images.githubusercontent.com/126204698/229251403-c0a482be-3b0a-4aa9-9fac-86e9b3d447c3.png)

-Results above suggest there is negative correlation with -.13 r value between Item_Outlet_Sales and Item_Visibility.
+The results above suggest there is a negative correlation with -.13 r value between Item_Outlet_Sales and Item_Visibility.
 It can also be concluded that there is very limit relationship whilst comparing these two.

 ## Key Insights